RenanFachin/RenanFachin/README.md

 ### Hi there, I'm Renan Fachin

 #### About
-I am a civil engineer and currently learning new technologies
+I am a civil engineer and currently learning new technologies at @Rocketseat
 #

 #### Current Stack